jwodder/mkissues/README.rst

 line; see "`File Format`_" below.
 Issues can be created with specific labels and/or milestones; if a file specifies a label or milestone that does not yet exist in the repository, the label or milestone is created.
-After an issue is created, its file is moved to a directory named `DONE/` in the current directory.
+After an issue is created, its file is either moved to a separate directory or deleted, depending on the options passed to the ``mkissues`` command.

 By default, ``mkissues`` creates issues in the GitHub repository listed as the ``origin`` remote for the Git repository in the current directory; a different